dishant2511/Temporal-Learning-in-LLMs/README.md

 # Temporal Learning in Large Language Models (LLM)

 This github repo contains files which were used during the experimental part of the research: **'Remember This Event That Year?
 Assessing Temporal Information and Reasoning in Large Language Models'** by Himanshu Beniwal, Kowsik Nandagopan D, Mayank Singh.
-Repo also has files for the next phase of the research which is to edit the factual knowledge in LLMs and compare it with pre-trained models.
+Repo also has files for the next phase of the research which is to figure out the way to edit the factual knowledge in LLMs and compare it with pre-trained models.

 ## Project Overview